qunitjs/qunit/docs/config/filter.md

 <p class="note" markdown="1">This option is available as [CLI option](https://qunitjs.com/cli/), as control in the [HTML Reporter](https://qunitjs.com/intro/#in-the-browser), and supported as URL query parameter.</p>

-Only run tests of which the module name or test name have a case-insensitive substring match for the provided string.
-You can inverse the filter by prefixing a bang character (`!`) to the string, which will exclude the matched tests, thus only running tests that don't contain the string.
+QUnit only runs tests of which the module name or test name are a case-insensitive substring match for the filter string.
+You can invert the filter by prefixing an exclamation mark (`!`) to the string, in which case we skip the matched tests, and run the tests that don't match the filter.

-You can also match via a regular expression by setting the filter to a regular expression literal in string form, encloses by slashes, such as `/(this|that)/`.
+You can also match via a regular expression by setting the filter to a regular expression literal, enclosed by slashes, such as `/(this|that)/`.

-While substring filters are always **case-insensitive**, a regular expression is only insensitive when passing the `/i` flag.
+While substring filters are always **case-insensitive**, a regular expression is case-sensitive by default.

 See also:
 * [QUnit.config.module](./module.md)